-It must be recognised that given the significant reduction in resources over the past 10 years of austerity, and the resulting reconfiguration of the organisation and its services, the Council faces significant risks which impact upon the financial estimates included in this budget.
+It must be recognised that given:

+- 1. the significant reduction in resources over the past decade of austerity, and the resulting contraction and reconfiguration of the organisation and its services, together with - 2. the public health, social, economic and financial impact of the global Covid-19 pandemic, both now and in the future, the Council faces significant risks which impact upon the financial estimates included in this budget.